armsd/aRMSD/README.md

 - Produces a single file which can be copied anlongside the settings.cfg and the xsf folder to different machines with the same architecture.
 Once the program has been compiled, this is probably the easiest way to use aRMSD - especially for users that are unfamiliar with Python.

-First ensure that you have the latest version of [Pyinstaller] (http://www.pyinstaller.org/), install it with pip.
+First ensure that you have the latest version of [Pyinstaller] (http://www.pyinstaller.org/) or install it with pip.

 ```bash
 pip install pyinstaller